discontinued-civictech/discontinued-civictech.github.io/organizers.md

     </div>
     <div class="profile-detail-text">
     <p>
-    Teresa Cerratto Pargman is a Professor of HCI at the Depart- ment of Computer and Systems Sciences at Stockholm University.
+    Teresa Cerratto Pargman is a Professor of HCI at the Department of Computer and Systems Sciences at Stockholm University.
 She works with technological mediation theories and is interested in the impact of emerging technologies on everyday practices in education and beyond.
 She has been involved in the design of civic observatories via the EU-funded project Ground Truth.
 She is currently the PI for a research project studying ethical issues and values associated with AI in the public sector, from a post phenomenological perspective of technologies.
 Teresa is also an associate director for outreach at Digital Futures in Sweden.
     </p>
     </div>
    </div>